guokas/blog/_posts/2020-09-30-add-user-and-password-authentification.md

   -p 5050:5000 \
   registry:2.7.0
 ```

+# Access your private registry with username and password

 Now, finally.
 A password secured registry is running up.

+Here, my domain is `registry.vigourwu.xyz:5050`, you should use your own instead.

 ```
 $ docker login registry.vigourwu.xyz:5050
 $ docker tag ubuntu registry.vigourwu.xyz:5050/ubuntu